 Because of some of the drawbacks of dental bonding such as a cracked or discolored tooth, a gap between your teeth, or silver fillings, some dentists view it as best suited for small cosmetic changes, for temporary correction of cosmetic defects, and for correction of teeth in areas of very low bite pressure.
 Your dentist will give you proper guidance about your specific needs after careful examination

-During the initial visit, Dr. Mohamed Ali will thoroughly examine your mouth and will present different options and also advise you on the best option, suited for you.
+During the initial visit to our San Francisco office, Dr. Mohamed Ali will thoroughly examine your mouth and will present different options and also advise you on the best option, suited for you.
 The billing experts will check your insurance benefits and present a complete treatment plan with the financial arrangements.
 We accept all major dental and medical PPO insurance plans.
 We also have an in-office Plan For Health for those who don’t have insurance.
 Additionally, we have partnered with various financial institutions like Care Credit, The Lending Club, Healthcare Finance Solutions to make your treatment extremely affordable.
 We will be happy to answer all your questions.
 So just sit, relax, and get back the beautiful facial appearance you once had.
 To schedule your free consultation, call us at 415.391.7751.